haha4un/Simple-dimple-browser/README.md

 # Simple-dimple-browser
-We will make a simple browser // This browser will save your information :^)
+ heh, We Don't make browser, but It is an extension to browser